All Episodes

 No, no, no, because Republican women really don't have a dog in this fight, she said.

-So it's quintessential, angry feminist Democrat white woman.
+So it's quintessential, angry, feminist, Democrat, white woman.

 Women.

-Okay, so made that prediction and just heard it.
+Okay, so made that prediction.

 Here on Hardball last night again, the guest is the independent women's voice president, Michelle Bernard.

-Matthew says, why do people in the Clinton camp and why do people generally take offense at what Geraldine Ferraro said?
+Matthews says, why do people in the Clinton camp and why do people generally take offense at what Geraldine Ferraro said?

 He is not an affirmative action candidate.